danielfett/draft-dpop/main.md

 is an application-level mechanism for sender-constraining OAuth access and refresh tokens.
-It enables a client to demonstrate proof-of-possession of a public/private key pair by including the `DPoP` header in an HTTP request.
-Using that header, an authorization server is able to bind issued tokens to the public part of the client's key pair.
+It enables a client to demonstrate proof-of-possession of a public/private key pair by including a`DPoP` header in an HTTP request.
+The value of the header is a JWT [@!RFC7519] that enables the authorization server to bind issued tokens to the public part of the client's key pair.
 Recipients of such tokens are then able to verify the binding of the token to the key pair that the client has demonstrated that it holds via the `DPoP` header, thereby providing some assurance that the client presenting